erikandersson96/portfolio-project-two/README.md

 ### Game Interface

-* Beacuse this is a very simplistic game I only have one page for my website.
+* Because this is a very simplistic game I only have one page for my website.
 The `"Landing page"` exist of a background image `"A space corridor"` and a `"Wrapper"` for all the content of my game.
 The description `"box"` is contained with a black thin border that has the same rounded edges as the `"Wrapper"`, the difficulty selector is styled with black borders as well to capsule each diffuculty `Easy | Medium | Hard`.
 The `Start game` button is the only `"box"` in the Interface that I have kept square in it's shape, to keep it original.
 The game controlls `"circles"` has all the same round shape to them.